-- Incontinency of urinary is a big symptom of spinal stenosis, generally, this symptom appears in the sever case.
+- Incontinency of the urinary is a big symptom of spinal stenosis, generally, this symptom appears in the severe case.

 - Most of the time feeling pain in the middle part of the neck, shoulder, and upper chest is another symptom of cervical neck pain.

 - Severe headache in the backside of head, behind the ear, and eye.

 - Tightening of muscle in the neck during the sitting and sleeping position, and unable to move the neck.